Integrable perturbation theory for dark solitons of the defocusing nonlinear Schr\"odinger equation: Overview of the IST

 Note that, like the scattering coefficients and the reflection coefficients, the norming constants are time-independent because the Jost eigenfunctions have been defined as simultaneous solutions of the Lax pair.

 The inverse scattering problem is then solved by formulating \eqref{e:rh} as a RHP across the real $z$ axis.
-After applying Cauchy projectors to \eqref{e:rh} and accounting for the residues, the RHP for the Jost eigenfunctions $\psi(x,t,z)$ and $\bar{\psi}(x,t,z)$ is converted into the following linear system of algebraic-integral equations:

-Finally, once the eigenfunctions are known the potential (i.e., the solution $q(x,t)$ to \eqref{e:NLS}) can be recovered from the large-$z$ asymptotic behavior of the eigenfunctions.
+After applying Cauchy projectors to \eqref{e:rh} and accounting for the residues, the RHP for the Jost eigenfunctions $\psi(x,t,z)$ and $\bar{\psi}(x,t,z)$ is converted into the following linear system of algebraic-integral equations: \bse \ese Finally, once the eigenfunctions are known the potential (i.e., the solution $q(x,t)$ to \eqref{e:NLS}) can be recovered from the large-$z$ asymptotic behavior of the eigenfunctions.